 Construction project management software helps supervisors schedule and track punch lists, assigned tasks, and client billing.
-It also helps contractors and construction firms stay within their budgets and timelines by assigning employees to tasks, monitoring deadlines, and tracking estimated versus actual spend.
+It also helps contractors and construction firms stay within their budgets and timelines by assigning employees to tasks, monitoring deadlines and tracking estimated versus actual spend.
 Project management software can also help construction firms and contractors ensure they have the appropriate oversight and documentation for requests for information (RFIs), change orders and purchase orders.

-Construction project management software not only makes your teams' jobs easier; it also provides your company several competitive advantages.
+Construction project management software not only makes your teams’ jobs easier, it also provides your company several competitive advantages.

-One of the major benefits of project management software is increased accountability and, subsequently, less liability.
+One of the major benefits of project management software is increased accountability and, subsequently, less business liability.
 It creates a virtual paper trail for all of your documentation, stored in a centralized location, complete with tracking and version control to monitor any project updates.
 Additionally, since most construction management software is online, team members can easily access and collaborate on projects in real time from any location.

 Construction management software can also give you a competitive advantage in your market.
 It helps firms and contractors standardize and track their processes and documentation, which improves employee and client communications.
 Project management software also helps teams stay on budget and on schedule, which allows you to complete more projects in the long run.
-Finally, construction management software allows you to effectively manage a greater number of projects and employees as your business grows.
+Finally, construction management software enables you to effectively manage a greater number of projects and employees as your business grows.

 When determining which construction management software is best for your company, keep an eye out for the following common features.
 Most programs offer at least some support in these four areas.